edward-tohr/passgen/README.md

 # passgen
 Small password generator done in C++.
 Generates 12 random characters and outputs them.
+Random passwords will not contain spaces, parentheses, braces, or brackets.

 It'll also overwrite pass.txt with the output.
 See the example file in the repo for an example of output.